kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 !!!question "Existing AWS ALB Ingress Controller users"
     The AWS ALB Ingress controller must be uninstalled before installing the AWS Load Balancer Controller.
     Please follow our [migration guide](upgrade/migrate_v1_v2.md) to do a migration.

+!!!warning "When using AWS Load Balancer Controller v2.5+"
+    The AWS LBC provides a mutating webhook for service resources to set the `spec.loadBalancerClass` field for service of type LoadBalancer on create.
+    This makes the AWS LBC the **default controller for service** of type LoadBalancer.
+You can disable this feature and revert to set Cloud Controller Manager (in-tree controller) as the default by setting the helm chart value **enableServiceMutatorWebhook to false** with `--set enableServiceMutatorWebhook=false` .
+    You will no longer be able to provision new Classic Load Balancer (CLB) from your kubernetes service unless you disable this feature.
+Existing CLB will continue to work fine.

 ## Supported Kubernetes versions
 * AWS Load Balancer Controller v2.0.0~v2.1.3 requires Kubernetes 1.15+